Official Language: Khmer

 Troublingly, the prejudice that drove the Khmer Rouge to persecute certain minorities – in particular, its classification of ethnic Vietnamese as ‘historic enemies’ or ‘third pillars’ aligned with the state of Vietnam – persists to this day.
 Ethnic Vietnamese are arguably the most marginalized and impoverished community in Cambodia, with many lacking identification and as a result excluded from essential services such as education.
 Ongoing friction between Cambodia and Vietnam, such as a renewed border demarcation dispute in 2015, has led to rising discrimination and hate speech against ethnic Vietnamese.
 In 2016, at the beginning of the voting registration process for the July 2018 elections, intolerance towards ethnic Vietnamese was exploited by the opposition Cambodia National Rescue Party (CNRP); shortly after the CPP proposed a legal registration process for the majority of the estimated 160,000 undocumented Vietnamese immigrants in the country, the CNRP announced that it would be sending a force of 2,000 people to monitor the registration process for suspected foreigners – a thinly veiled reference to Vietnamese.

 Many ethnic Vietnamese have been living in the country for decades, but lack identification papers.
 A national census of foreigners living in the country that began in 2014 has targeted ethnic Vietnamese for identification checks.
 Ethnic Vietnamese are further targeted for evictions from their homes.
 As they do not have citizenship rights under Cambodian law without identification papers and are barred from owning land, many settle by rivers and lakes.
 In October 2015, for instance, the eviction of around 1,000 ethnic Vietnamese families living on Tonle Sap lake began as part of a beautification project that would require them to be relocated, despite having resided there for decades.
+Their situation has become even more precarious since December 2017 when the government launched a drive against ‘improper’ identify documentation ahead of the July 2018 elections, apparently targeted at the ethnic Vietnamese population.
+The crackdown, beginning with communities around Tonle Sap and then spreading to neighbourhoods of Phnom Penh with large Vietnamese populations, reportedly stripped many Vietnamese of their documentation.

 While the threat of land grabbing affects majority Khmer communities as well, Cambodia’s indigenous peoples are especially vulnerable to expropriation of their ancestral lands for large-scale Economic Land Concessions (ELCs) for agriculture, mining, dams and forestry.
 Hun Sen has been under pressure for years to address land dispossession of indigenous peoples.
 He has been known to deflect from real root causes, including corrupt political and military links to rubber and logging interests, instead preferring cosmetic approaches to appease international donors and critics.
 The creation in 2016 of a national anti-logging committee to prevent illegal logging in the eastern provinces, for example, was criticized by some environmental groups at the time for falling short of real action and was subsequently accused of being a ploy by certain powerbrokers to secure a larger share of revenue from this illicit trade.
 Notably, the head of the committee, Sao Sokha, had himself been previously accused of involvement in illegal logging and had long been associated with political violence, criminal activity and corruption.